Blackprint/Blackprint/README.md

 ## Using on your project
 This library is depend on ScarletsFrame to control every elements, template, namespace, and event listener.
 Please follow [this link](https://github.com/ScarletsFiction/ScarletsFrame/wiki/Installation) to get the minified js link.

 To use it on NodeJS, Deno, or other JavaScript runtime, you can export it to JSON and use [interpreter-js](https://github.com/Blackprint/interpreter-js#example).
-If you want and can help writing an interpreter for other programming language like Rust, Python, Golang, PHP, or C, please fill an issue.
+If you want and can help writing an interpreter for other programming language like Rust, Python, PHP, or C, please fill an issue.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11073373/82104644-e9d5e900-9741-11ea-9689-fc01ddfa81ab.gif">